Lemony Beans and Greens

 Bring to a simmer and continue to cook for an hour or more.
 Add more stock as needed to keep the beans covered and fully cook them.

-Once finished, remove the parmesan rind (it’s okay if it melted into the beans), add in zest and juice of lemon, and wilt your greens by stirring them in with the hot beans.
-Feel free to roughly chop the greens before adding them.
+Once finished, remove the herb stems and parmesan rind (it’s okay if it melted into the beans).
+Add 1 TBSP salt, some pepper, lemon zest and juice, and wilt your greens by stirring them in with the hot beans.

 Serve in a bowl.
 Use a peeler or grater to garnish with extra parmesan.